MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticResourcePerformance.md

 BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsResourcePerformance>: The user experience analytics resource performance entity.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
+  - `[AverageSpikeTimeScore <Int32?>]`: AverageSpikeTimeScore of a device or a model type.
+Valid values 0 to 100
   - `[CpuSpikeTimePercentage <Double?>]`: CPU spike time in percentage.
 Valid values 0 to 100
   - `[CpuSpikeTimePercentageThreshold <Double?>]`: Threshold of cpuSpikeTimeScore.
 Valid values 0 to 100
   - `[CpuSpikeTimeScore <Int32?>]`: The user experience analytics device CPU spike time score.
 Valid values 0 to 100